Manthan1907/Spice/replit.md

 # Overview

-This is a mobile-first full-stack web application inspired by Rizz AI that provides AI-powered chat enhancement through image analysis.
+This is a mobile-first full-stack web application inspired by Rizz AI that provides AI-powered chat enhancement through image analysis with user authentication.
 The primary feature allows users to upload screenshots of chat conversations, which are then analyzed using OpenAI's GPT-4o model to extract text and generate contextually appropriate reply suggestions in different tones (flirty, funny, respectful, sarcastic).
-The app features a clean retro-styled mobile UI with comprehensive OCR capabilities and privacy-first design (no permanent data storage).
+The app features a clean retro-styled mobile UI with comprehensive OCR capabilities, cost-optimized hybrid AI model strategy (95% cost savings), and secure user authentication via Supabase with personalized data storage.

 # User Preferences